 Get The Best Hotel View In Prague and Designer Digs At Hotel Josef

 Hotel Josef in Prague is located on a quiet side street only a few blocks from the main square, yet in stark contrast to other bland shoebox hotels in the Prague Old Town here you have modern architecture, plenty of natural light and a bold colour scheme.
-With all the modern amenities you would expect in a design hotel of this caliber, there is also a few unexpected surprises included a complimentary mini-bar stocked with goodies for your arrival, both ala carte and buffet breakfast options including a health corner and fresh-baked bread right in front of your eyes and a penthouse gym and sauna – complete with the rather handsome private fitness coach Lukas who is unhand to provide free advise and work-out routines for guests.
-Hotel Josef is best place to stay in Prague and ensures the even after a long-day of sight seeing you are still surrounded by beauty.
+With all the modern amenities you would expect in a designer hotel of this caliber, there are also a few unexpected surprises including a complimentary mini-bar stocked with goodies for your arrival, both ala carte and buffet breakfast options including a health corner and fresh-baked bread right in front of your eyes along with a penthouse gym and sauna – complete with the rather handsome private fitness coach Lukas who is onhand to provide free advice and work-out routines for guests.
+Hotel Josef is the best place to stay in Prague and ensures that even after a long-day of sight seeing you are still surrounded by beauty.

 Watch The Nutcracker Ballet and Other World-Class Performances